ug3p141/PPTAgent/DOC.md

 ### Docker 🐳

 > [!CAUTION]
-> As we cannot update the Docker image promptly, we recommend building your own Docker image instead.

-> [!NOTE]
-> When using a remote server, ensure both ports `8088` and `9297` are forwarded.
+> This image is outdated and heavy, you could refer to the [Docker](docker) to build your own image.

 ```bash
 docker pull forceless/pptagent